idaholab/moose/modules/stochastic_tools/doc/content/source/utils/GaussianProcessHandler.md

 The object which requires access to Gaussian Process-related functionalities shall have it as a member variable, which is important to enable restarting capabilities:

-!listing GaussianProcessTrainer.h line=StochasticTools::GaussianProcessHandler & _gp_handler;
+!listing stochastic_tools/include/trainers/GaussianProcessTrainer.h line=StochasticTools::GaussianProcessHandler & _gp_handler;

 An important step is the initialization of the covariance function, which can either be done using the `initialize` function as in [GaussianProcessTrainer.md]:

-!listing GaussianProcessTrainer.C start=_gp_handler.initialize(
+!listing stochastic_tools/src/trainers/GaussianProcessTrainer.C start=_gp_handler.initialize(
                                   end=}

 Or by linking it directly as in [GaussianProcess.md]: